 Change background colour

 No inbuilt function.
 Use browser settings.
-See AbilityNet guidance. to change colours, contrast levels and fonts.
+See AbilityNet for guidance on changing colours, contrast levels and fonts.

 Read offline